6 Common Home Safety Hazards (and How to Avoid Them)

 - Outdoor clutter: put away toys and other items that may be tripped over during play or run over by the lawnmower, causing injury.

 Most homes don't have enough smoke detectors.
 The National Fire Protection Association's (NFPA) guidelines for installing smoke alarms suggest that every home have smoke alarms inside every room used for sleeping and alarms located outside each sleeping area, like in the hallway.
 There should be smoke detectors on every level of the home, and larger homes will need more detectors.

 It's also essential to test the alarms monthly and change the batteries twice a year.
 A good recommendation is to change the smoke detector batteries when the clock is set back/forward or on October 1 and May 1.
 Set those dates as a reminder on a smartphone.

 Bonus tip: Install a carbon monoxide detector to monitor the home's CO levels.
-Carbon monoxide can't be seen or smelled, and CO leaks can be fatal.
+Carbon monoxide can't be seen or smelled, and CO leaks can make you sick and even be fatal.
 Additionally, smoke and carbon alarms can be integrated with smart home security systems to provide comprehensive protection.

 Open Water Hazards

 Open water hazards in the home can lead to injury and accidental drowning.
 Open water includes: